 “In 2014,” Brockman continues, “the best generated images were low-resolution images of fake people.
 By 2017, they were photorealistic faces that humans have trouble distinguishing from real ones.”

 Earlier this year, the Max Planck Institute went further, when it published a paper, Deep Video Portraits.
 Its new AI improves on previous techniques and allows for photo-realistic re-animation of portrait videos using only an input video.

 In fact, fake celebrity porn and funny Nicolas Cage videos are just the start of what the technology can be used for.
 Experts are already worrying about the risks of child pornography, revenge porn, extortion and misinformation.

 Videos could also be created with the goal of damaging corporate brands or political careers.
-Nation-states could use this technology to quickly and easy create videos designed to manipulate public opinion – both in their own countries,
+Nation-states could use this technology to quickly and easy create videos designed to manipulate public opinion – both in their own countries, and elsewhere.

 “If you could take different videos of people of stature, and convincingly change their messages around the world – what kind of chaos can it cause?” asked cybersecurity and counterintelligence expert Bob Anderson, a principal at The Chertoff Group, a global risk advisory firm.

 It can be hard to prove that these kinds of videos are fake, he says.
 Sometimes, there’s embedded data or other forensic evidence that shows that the video has been altered, but that’s changing.